phanisaripalli/import-and-export-by-india/README.md

 <h1>This is based on csv data available on Kaggle.</h1>

 <h1>Goal</h1>  Load csv into spark datframes and then transform and save in Redshift.
+Data from Redshift can be easily plugged into Tableau or other software for createing nice charts and dashboards.

 <h1>How to run</h1>